 - Sifter – For the more delicate recipes, like cakes and macarons, sifting your flour is important so you don’t get clumpy ingredients.

-- Oven Thermometer – Most home ovens are never calibrated to the right temperature, even if your oven dings and says it’s ready, I guarantee you it’s not the temperature it says it is at.
-An oven thermometer is an ideal way to make sure you can control the baking process so that your creations turn out the way you expect them.
+- Oven Thermometer – Most home ovens are never calibrated to the right temperature.
+Even if your oven dings and says it’s ready, I guarantee you it’s not the temperature it says it is at.
+An oven thermometer is the best way to have more control over the baking process.

 Let me know if there are any baking tools that you cannot live without!

-Find me on Instagram at @sprinklesandscribbles with more baking tips!
+Find me on Instagram @sprinklesandscribbles for more dessert inspiration and baking tips!